fs-webcomponents/fs-elements/README.md

 ## Creating Your Own Element

 `<fs-client>` is the foundation of FamilySearch web components because it manages access to the SDK.
-Without your element can't request data from the API.
+Without it your element can't request data from the API.

 We recommend setting the `debounceDuplicates` property to true on `<fs-client>`.
 This allows multiple elements to request data from the same resource while only